sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/geometry/lectures.rst

  - *An Introduction to Convex Polytopes*, Arne Brøndsted, [Bro1983]_
  - *Lectures on Polytopes*, Günter M. Ziegler, [Zie2007]_

+Preparation of this document was supported in part by the OpenDreamKit project and written during the SageDays 84 in Olot (Spain).

 .. contents:: Lectures Menu
     :depth: 2